25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

 For example, if you pass on an offer now, then how long might it take you to secure another offer and at what pay rate?
 If you know this, then you’ll know how much money it might cost you if you pass on a job offer.

 Second, travel nurses should seek to establish viable alternatives.
-Viable alternatives include things like multiple job offers and side-hustles.
+Viable alternatives include things like other travel nursing contracts, working PRN, taking a permanent job and side-hustles.

 Working PRN is the perfect example of a viable alternative for travel nurses.
 Therefore, you should try to establish stable PRN options wherever you are.